Draussenduscher/Marginalia/README.md

 </article>
 ```

-HTML example, `input` and `label` are placed before and after the side note itself.
+HTML example, `input` and `label` are placed on the same level as the side note itself.

 ```css
 article { width: 60%; }